ojaashampiholi/Airport_Analysis_PySpark/README.md

 ## Data

 ## Installing and Initializing Spark

+1. Download JRE Headless version to Notebook.
+2. Download Spark with Hadoop installation zip file and unzip it for further use.
+3. Set the Javahome and Sparkhome variables.
+4. Install and Initialize findspark library.
+5. Create Spark and SQLContext Sessions.

+The above steps can be found in the [Notebook](https://github.com/ojaashampiholi/Airport_Analysis_PySpark/blob/main/Airport_Analysis_PySpark.ipynb)

 ## Reading CSV File using Spark